kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(4\) Foreseeable failures or malfunctions leading to local events in the intended aircraft installation, such as fire, overheat, or failures leading to damage to engine control system components, do not result in a hazardous engine effect due to engine control system failures or malfunctions.

-\(e\) S*ystem safety assessment.* When complying with this section and §33.75, the applicant must complete a System Safety Assessment for the engine control system.
+\(e\) S*ystem safety assessment.* When complying with this section and [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.75   Safety analysis.|§33.75]], the applicant must complete a System Safety Assessment for the engine control system.
 This assessment must identify faults or failures that result in a change in thrust or power, transmission of erroneous data, or an effect on engine operability producing a surge or stall together with the predicted frequency of occurrence of these faults or failures.

 \(f\) *Protection systems.* (1) The design and functioning of engine control devices and systems, together with engine instruments and operating and maintenance instructions, must provide reasonable assurance that those engine operating limitations that affect turbine, compressor, fan, and turbosupercharger rotor structural integrity will not be exceeded in service.